CvekCoding/DomainEvents/README.md

         }

         if ($event->getLifecycleEvent() === Events::onFlush) {
-            // your custom logic on postFlush moment
+            // your custom logic on onFlush moment
         }

         if ($event->getLifecycleEvent() === Events::postFlush) {